 - Lost income and diminished earning capacity.
 If you’ve had to miss work because of your illness, or if it has affected your ability to earn a living, you could be entitled to compensation for the income you’ve lost or income you would have earned in the future.

 - Pain and suffering.
 Economic losses such as lost income and medical expenses are relatively easy to calculate.
 But you’ve undoubtedly experienced varying degrees of pain and suffering, especially with the psychological impact of your illness, which isn’t exactly quantifiable.

 - Duty to mitigate.
 This refers to the legal obligation of seeking compensation within reasonable limits.
 Otherwise, the defendant can argue that you didn’t seek medical attention early enough for your health problems related to Roundup usage, which could weaken your case for fair compensation.

 How the Lopez Law Group Can Help

-If you’ve developed non-Hodgkin lymphoma, or another illness that you believe to be linked to Roundup exposure, your first priority should be focusing on your health and healing — not trying to negotiate with insurance companies.
+If you’ve developed non-Hodgkin lymphoma or another illness that you believe to be linked to Roundup exposure, your first priority should be focusing on your health and healing — not trying to negotiate with insurance companies.

 At the Lopez Law Group, we’re Texas mass tort lawyers who have dedicated our careers to representing the people and businesses that entrust their lives to us.
-Our experienced attorneys will go toe-to-toe with insurance companies and large corporations to recover the fair compensation individuals like you deserve.
+Our experienced attorneys will go toe-to-toe with insurance companies and large corporations to recover the fair compensation individuals as you deserve.
 When you partner with our skilled agricultural mass torts lawyer, you can expect:

 - Detailed, one-on-one communication.
 We know the legal process can be complex and confusing.
 We aim to provide reliable communication and counsel you can count on, answering all of your questions and helping you decide on your next steps.